Miami: Culture

 Miami enjoys a vibrant culture that is influenced by a diverse population from all around the world.
 Miami is known as the "Magic City" for seemingly popping up overnight due to its young age and massive growth.
 Miami is infamous for its drug war in the early 1980s and its outrun aesthetics.
 It is nicknamed the "Capital of Latin America" because of its high population of Spanish speakers.

 Miami has been the setting of numerous films and television shows, including Bad Boys, Miami Vice, Cocaine Cowboys, CSI: Miami, Burn Notice, Jane the Virgin, Scarface, The Birdcage, Ballers, South Beach Tow, Ace Ventura: Pet Detective, Ride Along 2, Love & Hip Hop: Miami, Kourtney & Kim Take Miami, Family Karma, The Golden Girls, 2 Fast 2 Furious, Austin & Ally, The Real CSI: Miami, and Dexter.
-Several video games, including Hotline Miami, the Gameloft racing game Asphalt Overdrive, Scarface: The World Is Yours, and the fictional Vice City in several video games across the Grand Theft Auto series, most notably Grand Theft Auto: Vice City and the upcoming Grand Theft Auto VI, is based on Miami.
+Several video games, including Hotline Miami and Hotline Miami 2: Wrong Number, the Gameloft racing game Asphalt Overdrive, Scarface: The World Is Yours, and the fictional Vice City in several video games across the Grand Theft Auto series, most notably Grand Theft Auto: Vice City and the upcoming Grand Theft Auto VI, is based on Miami.